B2B Marketing’s Secret Weapon: LinkedIn Demographic Data

 Finally, as a B2B marketer, it’s important to understand the seniority level of the people you’re engaging.
 Are they directors, or are they entry-level employees?
 Depending on your product or service, you may be interacting with the wrong people.

 LinkedIn analytics can be valuable across the board when it comes to B2B marketing.
 Make sure you’re drilling down past follower growth to pinpoint exactly who is interested in your brand and content.
 This data can make you a more effective marketer, enable your sales team, and create a common language across your company.

-To learn more about Simply Measured’s LinkedIn analytics, request a free trial below.
+To learn more about Simply Measured’s LinkedIn analytics, request a demo below.